syedsaqib2457/php-hash/documentation/delete-node.md

 This API action deletes a node.

-If the node is a main node, all additional nodes belonging to the node `id` will be deleted.
+If the deleted node is a main node, all additional nodes belonging to the deleted node will be deleted.

-Logs belonging to the node `id` will remain in the system API.
+Logs belonging to the deleted node will remain in the system API.

 ### Request Example